-This is a world-class skateboarding facility with a professionally designed, 62,000-square-foot course.
-There are both beginner and Advanced Bowl sections including a competition-sized vertical ramp.
+The professionally designed, 62,000-square-foot course offers both beginner and advanced bowl sections including a competition-sized vertical ramp.
 Never skateboarded before?
 Learn here.

-Why It's Extraordinary: If you're traveling with a skateboarding kid, this is your chance to prove you're the coolest parent around.
+If you're traveling with a skateboarding kid, this is your chance to prove you're the coolest adult around.
 If you're a grownup, this is your chance to be a kid again.

 Dunn's River Falls

-Then climb the falls (or take the option of the adjacent stone staircase) and enjoy the 600-ft. cascades.
-From Montego Bay, you can hit Dunn's by bus (it takes about two hours and 15 minutes each way) or book a 4x4 trek that explores that part of the island and takes you to a river and smaller waterfall.
+Then climb the falls (or take the option of the adjacent stone staircase) and enjoy the 600-foot cascades.
+From Montego Bay, you can hit Dunn's by bus (it takes about 2 hours and 15 minutes each way) or book a 4x4 trek that explores that part of the island and takes you to a river and smaller waterfall.

-Fly on a zip-line, rappel off the highest climbing tower in Mexico and choose from some 70 adventure routes.
 If adrenaline is your thing, this is your place.
-Join professional rock-climbing guides as you explore this man-made extreme sport wonderland with six state-of-the-art towers, suspension bridges, balance beams and more.
+Join professional rock-climbing guides as you explore this manmade extreme sport wonderland with six state-of-the-art towers, suspension bridges, balance beams and more.

 We like to combine a visit here with a stop at a white-sand beach where we can trade our harness, helmet and climbing shoes for a mask and fins to explore Cozumel's amazing undersea world.
 (The marine life is so plentiful you may even see fish in the clear water from shore.)